janikvonrotz/janikvonrotz.ch/content/post/2021-11/24-odoo-development-set-attributes-conditionally.md

 The solution is simple, we are adding a inherited view that sets the property conditionally.
 In our scenario we want to enable the delete action only if a user is member of a specific group.

-Thus example is based on the Odoo App [Certificate Planner](https://github.com/Mint-System/Certificate-Planner).
+This example is based on the Odoo App [Certificate Planner](https://github.com/Mint-System/Certificate-Planner).

 First set the `delete` property of tree element to `false`.